oneeve8/kobble-data/content/Githubsupport.md

 Sharing is one of the key features of Kobble.
 To purchase GitHub support, just tap the Home button and select the GitHub tab.

+(Assuming that you are going to have a free version, a f

 With an in app purchase of GitHub support, all data is stored in your GitHub account.
 When you enable GitHub support, all data is stored in your GitHub account.
 GitHub support will also enable sharing, one of the key features of Kobble.
 Just tap the Home button and select the GitHub tab.